nwchemgit/nwchem-wiki/Geometry-Optimization.md

  TRUST <real radius default 0.1>
 ```
 The larger the value specified for the variable radius, the larger the
-steps that can be taken by STEPPER.
+steps that can be taken by `STEPPER`.
 Experience has shown that for larger
 systems (i.e., those with 20 or more atoms), a value of 0.5, or greater,
 usually should be entered for <radius>.

 ### CONVGGM, CONVGG and CONVGE: Convergence criteria

 Three convergence criteria can be specified explicitly for the STEPPER
 calculations.
-The keyword CONVGGM allows the user to specify the
+The keyword `CONVGGM` allows the user to specify the
 convergence tolerance for the largest component of the gradient.
 This is
 the primary convergence criterion, as per the default settings, although
 all three criteria are in effect. this default setting is consistent
-with the other optimizer module DRIVER.
-The input line for CONVGGM has
+with the other optimizer module `DRIVER`.
+The input line for `CONVGGM` has
 the following form,
 ```
   CONVGGM <real convggm default 8.0d-04>
 ```
-The keyword CONVGG allows the user to specify the convergence tolerance
+The keyword `CONVGG` allows the user to specify the convergence tolerance
 for the gradient norm for all degrees of freedom.
 The input line is of
 the following form,
 ```
   CONVGG <real convgg default 1.0d-02>
 ```
-The entry for the real variable <convgg> should be approximately equal
+The entry for the real variable `<convgg>` should be approximately equal
 to the square root of the energy convergence tolerance.

 The energy convergence tolerance is the convergence criterion for the
-energy difference in the geometry optimization in STEPPER.
+energy difference in the geometry optimization in `STEPPER`.
 It can be
 specified by input using a line of the following form,
 ```
   CONVGE <real convge default 1.0d-04>